zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-loading-using-sql/updating-sales-data/updating-sales-data.md

 <br><br>

-## STEP 5 - Finding Out Space Usage For The Movie Sales Data
+## Task 5: Finding Out Space Usage For The Movie Sales Data

 1. Now we can run the same space calculation query in our SQL worksheet.